NawarA/public/readme.md

   // for better styling on the mlsys page, wrap the iframe with a styled div
   // like this => <div class="container"><iframe></div>
   const div = document.createElement("div");
-  // make the div invisible first div.style.visibility = "hidden";
+  // the div starts invisible
+  div.style.visibility = "hidden";
   div.className = "container";